-Bruriah and her husband Rabbi Meir lived in the 2nd century C.E., at which time the Rabbis declared “women are light-minded.”
+Bruriah and her husband Rabbi Meir lived in the second century A.D., a time when the Rabbis declared “women are light-minded.”
 Bruriah, a most learned and intelligent woman, mocked their statement.
 In order to prove their justification, Rabbi Meir sent one of his students to seduce her.
-Bruriah was seduced and when she discovered that it had been planned by her husband, she committed suicide.
+Bruriah was seduced and when she discovered that it had been planned by her husband, she died by suicide.

 In the present day, a woman who also bears the name Bruriah deals with childhood trauma: a life of boycott and excommunication that was imposed on her following a book written by her father about the same act.
 Bruriah embarks on a journey to find the one copy of the book that may have survived.
 Her husband opposes the search because Bruriah’s desire to locate the book poses a threat to the lifestyle he has built for his family.